Feathers (novel)

 Feathers is a children's historical novel by Jacqueline Woodson that was first published in 2007.
-The story is about a sixth-grade girl named Frannie growing up in the '70s.
-One day an unexpected new student causes much chaos to the class because he is the only white boy in the whole school.
+The story is about a sixth-grade girl named Frannie growing up in the 1970s.
+One day an unexpected new student provokes chaos to the class because he is the only white boy in the whole school.
 Feathers grapples with concepts such as religion, race, hope, and understanding.
 The book examines what it was like to grow up right after segregation had been outlawed, how all people are equal, and that hope is everywhere.
 The book was a Newbery Honor winner in 2008.